-- 2.90.
+- 2.94.
 For certain programmes and awards, a student may be permitted to spend up to one developmental year excepting the first year and the final semester at another institution of university status in the United Kingdom or abroad.
 This study shall replace study at QM, and shall be known as an exchange or study abroad period.
-Permission to undertake an exchange or study abroad period shall be granted in accordance with procedures approved by Senate, or its delegated authority. - 2.91.
+Permission to undertake an exchange or study abroad period shall be granted in accordance with procedures approved by Senate, or its delegated authority. - 2.95.
 Results achieved for modules taken during an exchange or study abroad period shall count towards the award of the University or QM for which a student is registered.
-In some cases, and as approved by Senate or its delegated authority, the results achieved may be subject to rescaling and weighting to bring them into line with equivalent marks and results awarded by QM; scaling and weighting methods shall be subject to frequent periodic review.
+In some cases, and as approved by Senate or its delegated authority, the results achieved may be subject to rescaling and weighting to bring them into line with equivalent marks and results awarded by QM; scaling and weighting methods shall be approved by Senate, or its delegated authority, and shall be subject to frequent periodic review.